BB-Media-IT/Widget-Where-to-Stream/README.md

   margin=0>
 </p>

-# How to Integrate the "Where To Stream" Widget
+# How to Integrate the BB Media Where To Stream Widget

-This document provides instructions on how to integrate the "Where To Stream" widget into your website.
+This document provides instructions on how to integrate the Where To Stream widget into your website.
 The widget helps users find where to stream movies or series across different platforms.

 ## Integration Instructions
 To add the widget to your website, follow these steps:

-Add the Widget Container
+**Add the Widget Container**

-1. Insert the following HTML code into the desired location on your webpage:
+1. **Insert the following HTML code into the desired location on your webpage**:
   ```html
   <div id="WhereToStream"
        wts-id=""